Suvadra-Barua/deoracle/README.md

     ```
     bash run_agent.sh
     ```
+3. When it starts round, run the `scripts/contractInteractions.ts` using the command `npx hardhat run scripts/contractInteractions.ts --network tenderly` from `deoracle-contracts` repo in another terminal
 ### Run the service (4 agents) via Docker Compose deployment

 1. Verify that `ALL_PARTICIPANTS` in `.env` contains 4 address.